kyma-incubator/compass/docs/compass/03-01-security.md

 **Request flow:**

-1. Authenticator validates the token using keys provided by identity service.
-In production environment, tenant **must be** included in the token payload.
-For local development, the `tenant` property is missing from token issued by Dex.
+1. Authenticator validates the token using keys provided by the identity service.
+In the production environment, the tenant **must be** included in the token payload.
+For local development, the `tenant` property is missing from the token issued by Dex.
 1. If the token is valid, OathKeeper sends the request to Hydrator.
 1. Hydrator calls Tenant Mapping Handler hosted by `Director`, which, in production environment, returns **the same** authentication session (as the `tenant` is already in place).
 For local development, user `tenant` and `scopes` are loaded from ConfigMap, where static `user - tenant and scopes` mapping is done.
 1. Hydrator passes response to ID_Token mutator which constructs a JWT token with scopes and `tenant` in the payload.